Wiggins Adjustments

 Wiggins Adjustments is calling because a business you owe money to hired it to collect.
 The original creditor decided to send your unpaid account to a collection agency rather than chase it themselves.

-Sometimes the debt is genuine, but other times it might be old, already settled, or actually belongs to someone else.
+Sometimes the debt is genuine.
+Other times it's old, already settled, or belongs to someone else entirely.

 Don't confirm anything over the phone.
 Ask for written verification first.
 Get the original creditor's name, the amount claimed, and your file number before you discuss anything or make a payment.